You don’t want to spend your next camping trip stumbling around in the dark.

 That’s why you need a quality camping lantern.

-So how do you find the best one?
+So how do you find the best lantern for camping?

 We tested dozens of models in campgrounds and the backcountry.
 We’re here to tell you which camping lanterns are winners and which ones are duds.

-Here is how to buy the best lantern for camping.
+Here is how to buy the best camping lanterns.

 Why You Need a Camping Lantern